-A wide range of modes are available on the MFP.
-In addition to standard topography we are able to investigate electrical (KPFM), magnetic (MFM), piezoelectric (PFM) and Nanomechanical properties (force mapping and AM-FM).
+A wide range of modes are available on the Asylum MFP-3D (shown on the right).
+In addition to standard topogra-phy we are able to investigate electrical (KPFM), mag-netic (MFM), piezoelectric (PFM) and nanomechanical properties (force mapping and AM-FM).

-There is also a liquid cell, electrochemical cell, bioheater (heating from ambient to 80 °C, only in conjunction with liquid cell) and variable field module available for use with the MFP, further broadening the range of experiments possible within the facility.
+There is also a liquid cell, electrochemical cell, bioheater (heating from ambient to 80°C, only in conjunction with liquid cell) and variable field module available for use with the MFP-3D, further broadening the range of experi-ments possible within the facility.

-Research within the facility covers a wide range of topics, including but not limited to, topographical imaging of thin films, topographical and electric characterisation of 2D materials, characterisation of bio-active materials and imaging of cells.
+Research within the facility covers a wide range of top-ics, including but not limited to: topographical imaging of thin films; topographical and electrical characterisation of 2D materials; characterisation of bio-active materials, and imaging of cells.

 AFM support and enquiries